 Mike Nelson’s pipes

-From 2011, we’ve been running Northumbrian small pipes workshops at the Cambridge Folk Festival, using the School Pipes designed by Mike to give people a first taste of playing the instrument.
+From 2011, we’ve been running Northumbrian small pipes workshops at the Cambridge Folk Festival, using the School Pipes designed by Mike Nelson (maker of Kathryn Tickell’s pipes) to give people a first taste of playing the instrument.

 A keyed Chanter for Mike’s school pipes